allusricardo/allus-website/README.md

 * **$120,000+ in Scholarships/Aid** secured for our students.

 ---

+## 💬 Student Testimonials
+Our impact is best told by the students who are now pursuing their dreams across the UPR system.

+> **"Gracias a AllUs, logré entrar al RUM.
+El apoyo con el College Board fue clave para no pichar con la meta."**
+> — *Class of '25, UPR Mayagüez (Mechanical Engineering)*
+>
+> *Translation: "Thanks to AllUs, I made it into the 'Colegio' of Mayagüez.
+The support with the College Board was key to not swinging and missing on my goal."*

+> **"Estaba bien perdía con las becas, pero Richard y el team me dieron el 'push' que necesitaba para enfermería."**
+> — *Class of '25, UPR Aguadilla (Nursing)*
+>
+> *Translation: "I was totally lost with the scholarships, but Richard and the team gave me the push I needed for nursing."*

+> **"Bregan de show.
+Me ayudaron a organizar mi ruta académica cuando pensaba que no tenía break para entrar a la uni."**
+> — *Class of '24, UPR Humacao (Wildlife Management/Biology)*
+>
+> *Translation: "They deal perfectly.
+They helped me organize my academic path when I thought I didn't have a shot at getting into college."*

+---

+## 🚀 Future Leaders (Class of '27 & '28)
+Don't wait until the last minute.
+Whether you are looking for STEM tutoring, scholarship lists, or help choosing a UPR campus, we are here to help you navigate the process.

 ## ✉️ Contact
 For inquiries, tutoring requests, or to join our mission, reach out to us: